dahlsailrunner/knowyourtoolset-blog/content/2022/11/kubeconfig-files.md

 applications, or whatever.

-Each cluster probably has a `kubeconfig` file that you can you to interact with *that cluster*, but changing context based on different files is a bit cumbersome.
+Each cluster probably has a `kubeconfig` file that you can use to interact with *that cluster*, but changing context based on different files is a bit cumbersome.
 Options include changing environment variable for each context change or using the `--kubeconfig` command line option with most